-- (6) Implementation Structure - 1) Borrower: The Government of the Socialist Republic of Viet Nam - 2) Executing Agency: Vietnam Electricity - 3) Operation and Maintenance: Nghi Son 1 Thermal Power Plant - (7) Environmental and Social Consideration, Poverty Reduction, and Social Development - 1) Environmental and social consideration: - i.
+- (6) Implementation Structure - 1) Borrower: The Government of the Socialist Republic of Viet Nam - 2) Executing Agency: Vietnam Electricity - 3) Operation and Maintenance System: Nghi Son 1 Thermal Power Plant - (7) Environmental and Social Consideration, Poverty Reduction, and Social Development - 1) Environmental and social consideration: - i.
 Category: A - ii.
 Justification: This project falls into a category of "Thermal Power" and "Sensitive Sectors" as per the JBIC Guidelines for Confirmation of Environmental and Social Considerations (issued April 2002).
 Therefore, it is classified as Category A. - iii.
-Environmental approval: The Environmental Impact Assessment (EIA) report for this project was approved by Ministry of Natural Resources and Environment (MONRE) in December 2005.
+Environmental approval: The Environmental Impact Assessment (EIA) report for this project was approved by Ministry of Natural Resources and Environment

+- (MONRE) in December 2005.
 Due to changes in water outlet/discharge channel locations in August 2006, an additional EIA report was prepared and approved by MONRE in November 2006. - iv.
 Pollution control: Measures will be taken to fulfill emission allowances for air pollution after commencement of the project. - v.
-Natural environment: The Project site is not situated in sensitive areas such as national parks and their peripheral areas and it is assumed that an adverse effect on natural environment will be kept to minimum. - vi.
-Social environment: This project requires land acquisition of about 201 ha and the resettlement of 579 households and land acquisition and resettlement are underway in compliance with the Vietnamese laws and the Decision by Thanh Hoa Province (Decision No: 4366/2009/QD-UBND) that specifies policies of resettlement for the Nghi Son industrial park.
-Residents' discussion was already held from September 2006 through December 2009. - vii.
+Natural environment: The Project site is not situated in sensitive areas such as national parks and their peripheral areas and it is assumed that an adverse effect on the natural environment will be kept to minimum. - vi.
+Social environment: This project requires land acquisition of 230 ha, including the area for construction of common facilities with Nghi Son No. 2 Thermal Power Plant (to be constructed by Build-Operate-Transfer (BOT) method).
+Further, the project requires resettlement of 579 households including the resettlement for Nghi Son No. 2 Thermal Power Plant.
+The land acquisition and resettlement procedure were implemented in compliance with the Vietnamese laws and the Decision by Thanh Hoa Province (Decision No: 4366/2009/QD-UBND) that specifies policies of resettlement for the Nghi Son industrial park and resettlement for the Project site was completed in June 2011. - vii.
 Monitoring/other: An environmental department of Vietnam Electricity (EVN) will take in charge of monitoring air quality, water quality and noise during construction.
-After the facility is in service, those parameters will be monitored by the Environment Department of Nghi Son No. 1 Thermal Power Plant. - 2) Poverty reduction: None in particular - 3) Promotion of social development: (e.g. gender perspective, measure for infectious diseases including AIDS, participatory development, considerations for persons with disabilities, etc.): The project is a large-scale infrastructure development project to be implemented in the areas with high HIV/AIDS prevalence rates.
-Hence, AIDS control measures will be taken for construction workers by the contractor(s) together with labor unions, youth associations, and a management committee for Nghi Son industrial park based on an agreement.

-4) Partnership with other donors: None in particular
+After the facility is in service, those parameters will be monitored by the Environment Department of Nghi Son No.1 Thermal Power Plant.
+As of June 2011, monitoring during construction is being carried out as planned and no particular problems have been confirmed. - 2) Poverty reduction: None in particular - 3) Promotion of social development: (e.g. gender perspective, measures for infectious diseases including AIDS, participatory development, considerations for persons with disabilities, etc.): The project is a large-scale infrastructure development project to be implemented in the areas with high HIV/AIDS prevalence rates.
+Hence, AIDS control measures will be taken for construction workers by the contractor(s) together with labor unions, youth associations, and a management committee for Nghi Son industrial park based on an agreement. - (8) Partnership with other donors: None in particular

-5) Other important issues: None in particular
+(9) Other important issues: None in particular

-- 1

 4. Program's Effects

 (1) Quantitative Effect